On the iterated estimation of dynamic discrete choice games: Monte Carlo simulations

 Table \ref{tab:MC1} provides results for the first parameter value, i.e., $(\lambda _{RN}^{\ast },\lambda _{EC}^{\ast },\lambda _{RS}^{\ast },\lambda _{FC,1}^{\ast },\lambda _{FC,2}^{\ast },\beta^{\ast }) = (2.8,0.8,0.7,0.6,0.4,0.95)$.
 Recall from previous sections that this parameter value produces an asymptotic variance of the $K$-PML estimator of $\lambda_{RN}^{\ast }$ that decreases with $K$ (see Figures \ref{fig:example1} and \ref{fig:example1B}, repeated at the bottom of Table \ref{tab:MC1}).

 Let us first focus on the results for the $K$-PML estimator.
 The simulation results closely resemble the predictions from the asymptotic approximation.
+As mentioned earlier, this is an expected consequence of using sample sizes that are large relative to the dimensionality of the model.
 First, the empirical variance and mean squared error are extremely close, indicating that the asymptotic bias is almost negligible.
 Second, the empirical variance is decreasing with $K$ and is close to the one predicted by our asymptotic analysis.
-Finally, the computational cost of the $K$-PML estimator is relatively low, and rises linearly with $K$.
+Finally, the computational cost of the $K$-PML estimator is low relative to the optimal $K$-MD estimator, and rises linearly with $K$.